Experienced Sarasota Car Accident Lawyers

 Let Us Protect Your Rights.
 Contact Farrow & Pulice Today.

-We know there's nothing unusual if you're feeling confused, frustrated and even angry after being involved in a Bradenton, Sarasota or Port Charlotte car accident.
+We know there's nothing unusual if you're feeling confused, frustrated and even angry after being involved in a car accident.
 Medical bills add up fast due to ambulance and hospital fees.
 You may be unable to return to work.
-The person who caused your accident - and his or her insurance company - may try to say you were at fault or partially at fault for your accident.
+The person who caused your accident - and his or her insurance company - may try to say you were at fault or partially at fault.
 You may feel pressure to settle for less than you deserve.

-For more information about your rights after an auto accident, call Farrow & Pulice, P.A. at 866-408-1220 or contact our firm online to schedule a free case consultation.
-Our firm has office locations in Sarasota, Bradenton, Venice, Englewood, Lakewood Ranch and Port Charlotte that are centrally located to major hospitals for your convenience.
+For more information about your rights after a car accident, call Farrow & Pulice, P.A. at 866-408-1220 or contact our firm online to schedule a free case consultation with a Sarasota car accident attorney.
 Our firm offers weekend appointments to prospective clients and we can meet with you in your home or hospital room if you are unable to travel.

 Frequently Asked Questions about Florida Car Accidents